Dunkeld: Surrounding countryside

 Dunkeld is situated in an area of Scotland marketed as Big Tree Country.
 The area is heavily wooded, and has some notable trees, including the Birnam Oak, believed to be the only remaining tree from the Birnam Wood named by Shakespeare in his play Macbeth:

 Other significant trees in the area include Niel Gow's Oak, the tree under which Niel Gow, a fiddler under contract to three of the Dukes of Atholl, composed many of Scotland's famous strathspeys and reels.
 It stands near Gow's home at Inver.
 The Parent Larch near Dunkeld cathedral is the sole survivor from a group of larches collected from the mountains of the Tyrol mountains in 1738, and which were the seed source for large-scale larch plantings in the local area.

 Much of the countryside surrounding the town is designated as a national scenic area (NSA), one of 40 such areas in Scotland, which are defined so as to identify areas of exceptional scenery and to ensure its protection by restricting certain forms of development.
 The River Tay (Dunkeld) NSA covers 5708 ha.
 Parts of the area also form part of the Tay Forest Park, a network of forests managed by Forestry and Land Scotland that are spread across the Highland parts of Perthshire.
 About 2 mi northeast of the town is the Loch of the Lowes nature reserve, managed by the Scottish Wildlife Trust.

 There are many walks in the area.
 The 1324 feet summit of Birnam Hill (on Murthly Estate) lies 1 mi south of the railway station and is easily ascended from there, or from a car park to the east.
 Newtyle (996 feet) and Craigiebarns (900 feet) are in the immediate vicinity, while Craig Vinean (1247 feet) is on the opposite side of the river, along with Birnam Hill.

-Ossian's Hall of Mirrors is a folly located in the pleasure grounds known as The Hermitage, located close to Dunkeld.
+Ossian's Hall of Mirrors is a folly on the pleasure grounds known as The Hermitage, close to Dunkeld.
 The site is owned by the National Trust for Scotland, and has walks in the wooded scenery surrounding the River Braan.

 Tourism and culture

-Its location on the middle section of the River Tay make it a hub for salmon and trout angling.
+Its location on the middle section of the River Tay makes it a hub for salmon and trout angling.
 A few miles downstream at Caputh, Georgina Ballantine landed the largest salmon ever recorded in Britain.

 Dunkeld & Birnam Golf Club is located to the north of Dunkeld and overlooks Loch of the Lowes.

 Across the Telford Bridge, the Birnam Highland games take place annually in Little Dunkeld.